 Drugs A - Z

-What is this medicine?METHYLPHENIDATE (meth il FEN i date) is used to treat attention-deficit hyperactivity disorder (ADHD).
+What is this medicine?METHYLPHENIDATE (meth il FEN i date) is a stimulant medicine.
+It is used to treat attention-deficit hyperactivity disorder (ADHD).
+It is also used to treat narcolepsy.

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions: